-Dance Popular in New Zealand
+Dance is popular in New Zealand

 Dance one of the most popular recreation activities for New Zealanders